Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

 1. Put "github.com" into the second box in Location, this may be done automatically.
 1. Put "/Innoxia/liliths-throne-public" in the third box in Location, this may be done automatically.
 Then click "Next".
 1. The wizard will now ask which branch you want, this will be "master" (or "dev" for dev branch), select this and then click "Next".
-1. Unless you want to change the directory, click Next.
+1. Unless you want to change the directory, click "Next".
 1. It will now download the repository.
-1. Make sure "Import existing Eclipse projects" is selected, then click Next.
+1. Make sure "Import existing Eclipse projects" is selected, then click "Next".
-1. Make sure the Lilith's Throne project is selected, then click Finish.
+1. Make sure the Lilith's Throne project is selected, then click "Finish".
 1. Click [File -> Export].
 1. Open "Java", and then choose "Runnable JAR File".
 1. Choose "Main - LilithsThrone" under Launch Configuration (IF THERE ARE NO OPTIONS, READ HELP BELOW).
 1. Choose an export destination for the .jar file, this should be where you normally run the game from.
-1. Click Finish, A warning may pop up saying "JAR export finished with warnings" This is fine.
+1. Click "Finish".
+A warning may pop up saying "JAR export finished with warnings", this is fine.
 1. You should now be able to run the exported .jar file!

 If the jar does not run: